 Matomo is also free and open-source.
 You can inspect and change the source code to meet your data needs.
 There is also a large community of developers who can help you make the most of the platform.

 In addition to the above, Matomo can track a user’s entire journey.
-The platform has a comprehensive dashboard displaying information about visitor behaviors, sales funnels, acquisitions, and ecommerce data.
+The platform has a comprehensive dashboard displaying information about visitor behaviors, sales funnels, acquisitions, and ecommerce data insights.

 Despite its vast reserves of information, Matomo is still easy to use.
 Each of its reports has visual and numerical data with customizable parameters.
 You can even import Google Analytics data directly into Matomo to migrate between platforms.